View All Cities

 Hamburg

-Hamburg Citizenship Processing Time (2026 Update)
+Hamburg Citizenship Processing Time 2026

 If you live in the state of Hamburg and have applied (or are planning to apply) for German citizenship in Hamburg, the processing time is one of the most critical factors.
-Based on our community database, we currently have 10 real-world applications submitted for Hamburg.
-The latest data indicates that the average processing time here is approximately 570 days.
+Based on our community database, we currently have 19 real-world applications submitted for Hamburg.
+The latest data indicates that the average processing time here is approximately 499 days.

 Applying for naturalization (Einbürgerung) in Hamburg involves gathering the right documents, taking the citizenship test (Einbürgerungstest), and proving your language proficiency.
 Because wait times can vary significantly based on your specific case and the current workload at the Hamburg immigration office (Ausländerbehörde), comparing real timelines from other applicants is the best way to estimate your own waiting period.
 Our database is constantly updated with new submissions from people just like you who are navigating the German citizenship process in Hamburg.